dotnet/docs-aspire/docs/messaging/quickstart-messaging.md

 ## Create the sample solution

 Visual Studio provides app templates to get started with .NET Aspire that handle some of the initial setup configurations for you.
-Complete the following steps to properly setup a project for this quickstart:
+Complete the following steps to properly set up a project for this quickstart:

 1. At the top of Visual Studio, navigate to **File** > **New** > **Project**.
 1. In the dialog window, search for *ASP.NET Core* and select **ASP.NET Core Web API**.
 Choose **Next**.